Leipzig International School: Governance

-The Head of School is responsible for all aspects of staffing and education throughout the school.
-Each school section has a leader who reports directly to the Head of School.
-The Commercial Director is responsible for all business and facility management aspects of the school.
-Together with the Head of School, he oversees finances, facility management, ICT, marketing and communication.
+The head of school is responsible for all aspects of staffing and education throughout the school.
+Each school section has a leader who reports directly to the head of school.
+The commercial director is responsible for all business and facility management aspects of the school.
+Together with the head of school, the commercial director oversees finances, human resources, facility management, ICT, marketing and communication.

 The gGmbH (company with limited liability) is the legal organisation which owns and governs the school.
-The company is a charitable company (gemeinnützig) and is managed by the Head of School and Commercial Director (managing directors).
+The company is a charitable company (gemeinnützig) and is managed by the head of school and commercial director (managing directors).

 This charitable trust is a legal form that guarantees the continued existence of the school into the future, guarded over by the Stiftungsaufsicht of the state of Saxony.
-The trust has a Board whose tasks are to exercise the rights of the Trust as the only shareholder of the School, the GmbH, and to support the school in accordance with the aims set out in its statutes.
+The trust has a board whose tasks are to exercise the rights of the trust as the only shareholder of the school, the GmbH, and to support the school in accordance with the aims set out in its statutes.